melikenuralan/ecommerce-user-service-dotnet/README.md

 # ecommerce-user-service-dotnet
-User microservice for handling authentication, registration, and identity management in a distributed e-commerce system.
-Built with ASP.NET Core, EF Core, and Clean Architecture.
+UserService is an independent microservice responsible for user authentication, registration, and authorization within a distributed e-commerce system.
+It is built with ASP.NET Core, Entity Framework Core, and follows the Clean Architecture pattern, adhering to Domain-Driven Design (DDD) principles.
+Business rules related to users are modeled in the Domain layer, while secure identity management is implemented using ASP.NET Core Identity and JWT-based authentication.